Great Belt Bridge: Environmental effects

 Environmental considerations have been an integral part of the project, and have been of decisive significance for the choice of alignment and determination of the design.
-Environmental considerations were the reason why Great Belt A/S established an environmental monitoring programme in 1988, and initiated co-operation with authorities and external consultants on the definition of environmental concerns during the construction work and the professional requirements to the monitoring programme.
+Great Belt A/S established an environmental monitoring programme in 1988, and initiated co-operation with authorities and external consultants on the definition of environmental concerns during the construction work and the professional requirements to the monitoring programme.
 This co-operation issued in a report published at the beginning of 1997 on the state of the environment in the Great Belt.
 The conclusion of the report was that the marine environment was at least as good as before construction work began.

 With regards to the water flow, the link must comply with the so-called zero-solution.
 This has been achieved by deepening parts of the Great Belt, so that the water flow cross section has been increased.
 This excavation compensates for the blocking effect caused by the bridge pylons and approach ramps.
 The conclusion of the report is that water flows are now almost at the level they were before the bridge was built.

 The fixed link has generated increased road traffic volume, which has meant increased air pollution.
 However, there has been significant savings in the energy consumption by switching from ferries to the fixed link.
 Train and car ferries consume much energy for propulsion, high-speed ferries consume large amounts of energy at high speeds, and air transport is highly energy consuming.
 Domestic air travel over the Great Belt was greatly reduced after the opening of the bridge, with the former air travellers now using trains and private cars.

 The larger energy consumption by ferries as opposed to via the fixed link is most clearly seen when comparing short driving distances from areas immediately east or west of the link.
 For more extended driving distances the difference in energy consumption is smaller, but any transport within Denmark across the link shows very clear energy savings.

-During 2009, seven large wind turbines, likely Vestas 3MWs totalling 21MW capacity, were erected in the sea north of Sprogø to contribute to the electrical demand of the Great Belt Link.
+During 2009, seven large wind turbines, likely Vestas 3 MW totalling 21 MW capacity, were erected in the sea north of Sprogø to contribute to the electrical demand of the Great Belt Link.
 Their hub heights are about the same level as the road deck of the suspension bridge.
 Part of the project was to showcase sea wind at the December 2009 Copenhagen climate meeting.